-Rack accessories come in many shapes and sizes and range from general function to very specialized purposes.
+Rack accessories for kayak car racks come in many shapes and sizes and range from general function to very specialized purposes.
 In this article we outline rack cradles, a type of accessory that offers security for your boat & rack as well as additional customization based on the cradle style.
 For paddlers looking to maximize their rack space to carry more than just a single kayak, a J-Cradle might be for them.
 For those who need some help loading one kayak securely and safely, a V-Cradle is more in line with their needs.

 The Bottom Line: Ideal way to decrease space required to load a kayak for those who are looking to carry more on top.